jjanus12/oad_hol/lab01.md

 ### Identity & Access Management Components

-• **RESOURCE**: The cloud objects that your company's employees create and use when interacting with Oracle Cloud Infrastructure.
+• **Resource**: The cloud objects that your company's employees create and use when interacting with Oracle Cloud Infrastructure.
 For example: compute instances, block storage volumes, virtual cloud networks (VCNs), subnets, route tables, etc.

-• **RESOURCE IDENTIFIERS**
-Most types of Oracle Cloud Infrastructure resources have a unique, Oracle-assigned identifier called an Oracle Cloud ID (OCID).
+• **Resource Identifiers**: Most types of Oracle Cloud Infrastructure resources have a unique, Oracle-assigned identifier called an Oracle Cloud ID (OCID).

-• **COMPARTMENT**: A Compartment is a collection of related resources (VCN, Compute Instances, etc).
+• **Compartment**: A Compartment is a collection of related resources (VCN, Compute Instances, etc).
 Compartments are a fundamental component of Oracle Cloud Infrastructure for organizing and isolating your cloud resources.
 You use them to clearly separate resources for the purposes of measuring usage and billing, access (through the use of policies), and isolation (separating the resources for one project or business unit from another).
 A common approach is to create a compartment for each major part of your organization.

-• **TENANCY**: The root compartment that contains all of your organization's Oracle Cloud Infrastructure resources.
+• **Tenancy**: The root compartment that contains all of your organization's Oracle Cloud Infrastructure resources.
 Oracle automatically creates your company's tenancy for you.
 Directly within the tenancy are your IAM entities (users, groups, compartments, and some policies; you can also put policies into compartments inside the tenancy).
 You place the other types of cloud resources (e.g., instances, virtual networks, block storage volumes, etc.) inside the compartments that you create.

-• **HOME REGION**: The region where your IAM resources reside.
+• **Home Region**: The region where your IAM resources reside.
 All IAM resources are global and available across all regions, but the master set of definitions reside in a single region, the home region.
 You must make changes to your IAM resources in your home region.
 The changes will be automatically propagated to all regions.

 To see the full list of all IAM components please visit: https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Concepts/overview.htm